German — John Krueger

 MA, Education, Asbury University (KY)

 Ben Patterson has been a part of KET Online Campus since he took Latin 1 as a sophomore in high school and has experienced the program as a student, tutor, administrator, and teacher.
 He has taught middle and high school students for nearly a decade both online and in the traditional classroom.
 Ben holds a BA (Classics and English) from the University of Kentucky and an MA in Education from Asbury University.
+Ben teaches all levels of Latin and high school Arts in Culture.

 All learning is formative.
 When I learn something new, in some small way I transform into a new self, with a new perspective on the world.